Tin Hau Temple, Causeway Bay: Architecture and layout

 The temple is famous for the fine Shek Wan figurines on its roof and eaves, and the quality of its stone carvings around the entrance.
-Inside the temple, the main altar and several side altars are dedicated to Tin Hau, Goddess of the Sea and patron "saint" of seafarers.
+Inside the temple, the main altar and several side altars are dedicated to Tin Hau, Goddess of the Sea and patron deity of seafarers.

 Additional side altars dedicated to Tsoi San, the God of Wealth, and Kwun Yum, the Goddess of childbirth.
 Finally there are side altars to the black-faced Pau Kung, the Lenient Judge of the Underworld.
 He is worshipped in the hope that he will be merciful to the souls in his care.

 Conservation

 The Tin Hau Temple in Causeway Bay became a declared monument in 1982.